flohil/wdio-workflo/docs/list.md

 was executed eventually reached the expected state within the timeout.
 Otherwise, `false` will be returned.

-If you use a filtermask, the `eventually` API only checks the state of `PageElement` instances which are included by the filter mask.
+If you use a filter mask, the `eventually` API only checks the state of `PageElement` instances which are included by the filter mask.
 Otherwise, the `eventually` API checks the state of all managed `PageElement` instances.